jalvarol/PythonIntroToCRUD/README.md

 # PythonIntroToCRUD
-An introductory to CRUD using Python for beginners
+An introductory to CRUD using Python for beginners.
 We include Object Oriented Programming practices along with Python Unit Testing